rob121/alarmpi/README.md

 Copy binary to a suitable location, service file included for linux/raspi

+### Attaching Sensors to you pi

+#### Contact sensors (Doors/Windows)

+Attach one leg of the sensor to 3.3v and the other to a GPIO PIN (Care should be taken here, if your pins are in some weird state and not reading input you can damage things)

+#### Motion sensors

+Coming soon

 ## Run

 To run execute on the command line, the default port is 8000, but can be changed in the configuration